Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Optional input files**

-**TSS gff files:** If the user wants to compare transcripts with TSSs, TSS gff file is required.
+**TSS gff files:** If the user wants to compare transcripts with TSSs, TSS gff files are required.

-**Genome anntation gff files:** If the user wants to compare transcripts with genome annotation, genome annotation gff file is required.
+**Genome anntation gff files:** If the user wants to compare transcripts with genome annotations or modify transcript by genome annotations, genome annotation gff files are required.
+There are four options for modification of transcripts:

-Based on the comparison, the performance of ``transcript`` can be improved.
+	**merge_overlap:** If multiple transcripts overlap the same gene, they will be merged as one complete transcript.

+	**extend_3end:** If the transcript starts at the upstream of the gene and ends within the gene, the end point of the transcript will be extended to the end point of gene.

+	**extend_5end:** If the transcript starts within the gene and ends at the downstream of gene, the starting point of the transcript will be extended to the starting point of the gene.

+        **within_extend_ends:** If the transcript is within the gene, the two ends of the transcript will be extended to the two ends of gene.

+	**none:** Transcripts will not be modified by the genome annotations

 - **Arguments**